The year is 2023 and 3D interior design can help your project

 A single model can be slightly optimized to characterize diverse design options and color variations of objects in space.
 However, once a render is completed, editing it could be challenging.

-5 Reasons to Use 3D Rendering in your Design Projects
+5 Reasons to Use 3D Models & Rendering in your Design Projects

 3D Rendering Detects Problems